 The first semester of a two-semester university-level general chemistry course.
 This first part will focus on understanding the basic principles of chemistry.
 Why does matter behave as it does?
 Topics include: mathematics of chemistry, nomenclature, chemical reactions, stoichiometry, solutions, gases, thermochemistry, atomic structure, chemical bonding and molecular structure.
-Students will experience a mixture of lectures, demonstrations and group- learning activities.
+Students will experience a mixture of lectures, demonstrations and group-learning activities.
 Course fee of \$25 required.
-Prerequisite: "C" in high school chemistry or CHEM 101 and placement in MATH 111 or higher; and co-requisite or prerequisite CHEM 111X [Fall, Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective, Applied Learning [3 credits] Contact hours: 3
+Prerequisite: "C" in high school chemistry or CHEM 101 and placement in MATH 111 or higher; and co-requisite or prerequisite CHEM 111X [Fall, Spring] Gen Ed Sciences, Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]